 3. Consolidated location for your data

 There’s no longer a need to juggle dozens of open tabs and separate reports to tell a story.
-Whatever data you want to put together, BI software allows you to do it without a hitch.
+Whatever data you want to put together, finance business intelligence software allows you to do it without a hitch.
 For more details, it’s just enough to drill down into the source report.

 The problem might not even be bringing data from different sources together.
 You may have a data warehouse and an in-house development team dedicated to helping users with managerial reporting.
 But that still won’t keep you out of going through all the circles of corporate IT hell while drawing up the terms of reference as many times as it takes for your needs to be understood, and you may still end up with something that doesn’t fully work.
 BI in finance, on the other hand, helps you unlock the full potential of your data – the kind you never knew you had – without involving the IT department.